Online Medical General Chemistry II

 CHEM 1011: Online General Chemistry Lecture

-Online Medical General Chemistry II is equivalent to a one-semester course designed for individuals who need second semester general chemistry as a prerequisite to apply for admission to health professions programs.
+Medical General Chemistry II, CHEM 1011, is a one-semester upper-level undergraduate online course designed for individuals who need second semester general chemistry as a prerequisite to apply for admission to health professions programs.

 Graduate programs that may require CHEM 1011 may include but are not limited to: